 28. Implementation of Policy

-This Policy shall be deemed effective as of 25th May 2018.
+This policy shall be deemed effective as of 25th May 2018.
 No part of this policy shall have a retroactive effect and shall thus apply only to matters occurring on or after this date.

-Approval date: 19th March 2021
+Approval date: 19th March 2022

 Validity: One Year

-Review Date: 19th March 2022
+Review Date: 19th March 2023

 Job title of the person responsible for policy: Finance Director

 Name of person responsible for policy: Tony Hodgins